AYJACKSON-ICS4U/20time-log-due-every-saturday-night-sarahchoww/README.md

 **October 2-5, 2017:**
-  Thought about the project, aim to do more research Talking to the head of club and have yet to receive a response
+  Thought about the project, aim to do more research.
+  Talking to the head of club and have yet to receive a response